sienrik15/gno-names-services/README.md

 # NextJS and NextUI

-This is a proyect web UI GNO name and domain service .
+This is a proyect web UI GNO name and domains service .

 You can see the section here: